 However, this success may cost their interpersonal relationships, as others perceive attention-seeking behavior as annoying or self-centered.

 This study highlights the complex interplay between personality traits, emotional experiences, and attention-seeking behavior.
-It suggests that attention-seeking behavior may be driven by a need for validation and a desire to compensate for negative emotions and may have both beneficial and negative consequences for individuals’ lives.
+It suggests that attention-seeking behavior may be driven by a need for validation and a desire to compensate for negative emotions and may have both beneficial and negative consequences.

-If you have identified that you are engaging in enabling behavior, it is vital to take action to address the situation.
+If you have identified that you are engaging in enabling behavior, it’s vital to take action to address the situation.
 Here are some steps you can take:

 Take Responsibility: Acknowledge that your behavior is enabling and accept responsibility for your actions.